kelu124/echomods/include/RPiHSDK.md

 ![](/croaker/data/20161217/20161217-222737-commented.png)

-### Example of the experiment setup
+### The Raspberry Pi experiment setup

 It can be noted that the ADC used in the experiments below is running at half its acquisition speed, due to a blunder - soldering two pins of the second ADC together.
-However, the 9-bit, 11Msps ADC works relatively well.
+However, the 9-bit, 11Msps ADC works relatively well to analyse the raw signal as well as the enveloppe.

 ![](/elmo/data/arduino/setup.png)

 This is a picture from a [first test](/elmo/data/arduino/20170611-arduino.md) with all custom made modules, including raspberry ADC.

-### Results / images
+### Some results: signals and images

-I'm getting similar images using the analog enveloppe detection, compared to the digital enveloppe detection, as described below, again on the wire phantom:
+I'm getting similar images using the analog enveloppe detection (acquired by the DAQ, through a track exposed on the Analog Processing Module), compared to the digital enveloppe detection, as described below, again on the wire phantom:

 ![](/elmo/data/arduinoffset/LineImageEnveloppe.jpg)

-And with the analog enveloppe detection:
+The same procedure was applied to acquire the enveloppe created through the analog enveloppe detection, exposed on the Analog Processing Module:

 ![](/elmo/data/arduino/EnveloppeLineEnveloppe.jpg)